rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotFooter/ChatbotFooter.md

 ### Message bar with stop button

-If you are using streaming, you may wish to allow users to stop a response from a chatbot.
+If you are using streaming, you can add a stop button to the message bar that allows users to stop a response from a chatbot.

 Setting `hasStopButton` to true and passing in a `handleStopButton` callback function will enable the stop button.
 You can use this callback to trigger an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) configured as part of your API call.